google-marketing-solutions/feedgen/README.md

 attribute values will be stitched together.
 This feature should work better with Gemini models than PaLM 2, as Gemini models have better reasoning capabilities that allow them to better strick to prompt instructions over PaLM 2 models.
+Furthermore, LLM-generated titles allow you to specify the desired length for titles in the prompt (max 150 characters for Merchant Center), which was not possible previously.

 Now you are done with the configuration and ready to optimise your feed.
 Use the top navigation menu to launch the FeedGen sidebar and start generating and